sketchplugins/plugin-directory/README.md

 - [Android Screenshot](https://github.com/sylvainleris/fr.y3s.sketch.screenshot), by Sylvain Leris: A Sketch plugin to take screenshots of Android device connected over USB.
 - [Paste Direct](https://github.com/yudiz-solutions/paste-direct), by Sudev Kiyada: Design like a guitarist!
 - [English and Persian Lorem Ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum), by Mohammad Reza Mahmoudi: A Sketch extension to generate english and persian lorem ipsum text.
-- [Sketch Color Vars](https://github.com/philsinatra/sketch-color-vars), by Phil Sinatra: A Sketch plugin that will export the fill color of selected layers to SCSS, LESS and CSS files.
-- [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
-- [Convert To Grayscale](https://github.com/mheesakkers/sketch-plugin-convert-to-grayscale), by Misha: A simple Sketch plugin to convert selected shapes to grayscale colors
-- [ColorBrightness](https://github.com/andexds/colorbrightness), by Andrey Anashkin: Color Brightness sketch plugin